-Pupils must achieve 54 points in their best 8 GCSEs, including level 6s in English (Language or Literature) and Mathematics.
+• Pupils must achieve 54 points in their best 8 GCSEs, including grade 6s in English (language or literature) and Mathematics.
 At least 3 must be at level 7 or higher, in the subjects wished to be taken at A Level.